Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Results

 When applied to the pNS+PLL system, our model predicts that cooperative phase behavior is due to the comparable strengths of the two interaction modalities at intermediate salt.
-In particular, for salt concentrations between the upper and lower critical salts of the npNS+PLL and pNS systems, respectively, the model predicts that homotypic pNS interactions substantially reduce the concentration of the dilute phase that coexists with the coacervate (Fig.~\ref{fig:intro}I).
-This effect implies an increase in the stability of the condensed coacervate phase due to homotypic pNS interactions.
-As a result, for salt concentrations above approximately $\rho_{\text{U}}$, the model predicts three-phase coexistence for a range of parent concentrations (Fig.~\ref{fig:intro}I), indicating that coacervate droplets can be in coexistence with both the dilute phase and majority-NS droplets at salt concentrations well above $\rho_{\text{U}}$ at equilibrium.
-Although experimental observations of all three phases depend on kinetic considerations in practice, as we discuss below, these predictions are consistent with the increased stability of coacervate droplets upon addition of homotypic pNS interactions in Fig.~\ref{fig:intro}F.
+In particular, for salt concentrations between the upper and lower critical salts of the npNS+PLL and pNS systems, respectively, the model predicts that homotypic pNS interactions substantially reduce the concentration of macromolecules in the dilute phase that coexists with the coacervate (Fig.~\ref{fig:intro}I).
+This observation implies an increase in the stability of the condensed coacervate phase due to homotypic pNS interactions, an effect we confirmed by carrying out a `dominance analysis'~\cite{qian2024dominance} of the free-energy landscape predicted by our model (see Fig.~\ref{fig:SI-dominance} and Section~\ref{sec:SI-dominance}).
+Overall, these predictions are consistent with the increased stability of coacervate droplets upon addition of homotypic pNS interactions (Fig.~\ref{fig:intro}F).
+Further, for salt concentrations above approximately $\rho_{\text{U}}$, the model predicts equilibrium three-phase coexistence for a range of parent concentrations (Fig.~\ref{fig:intro}I), indicating that coacervate droplets can stably coexist with both the dilute phase and majority-NS droplets at salt concentrations well above $\rho_{\text{U}}$.
+Three coexisting phases are indeed experimentally observed (see below), though in a manner dependent on kinetic considerations.